jkiec/Data-Warehouse-Project/readme.md

 ## 🏗️ Architecture

-The data warehouse follows a traditional three-layer architecture:
+The data warehouse follows a standard three-layer architecture:

 ```
 ┌─────────────────┐    ┌──────────────────┐    ┌─────────────────┐    ┌─────────────────┐